This was hard to write. But I feel better for having done it.

 I never spoke to him again, which was quite an achievement considering he was still a large presence within the school.

-I found that my love of footy was dying.
+Despite Keane’s positive influence, I found that my love of footy was dying.
 I found it difficult to attend training and I hated being in the change rooms.
 I still hate sporting change rooms, they make me feel ill.
 Keane kept me engaged and committed.
 I found that I was no longer playing for me but for the coach.
 He treated us as adults, he made us commit, and he played no favourites.

 Towards the end of the season, he came to me and said, “You’re the smartest little bloke I’ve got, and I need someone smart and small to play in the back pocket.”
 I thought he was humouring me at the time and he wanted to play two other little blokes on the ball, but I accepted what he wanted.
+To my surprise, I found that I liked playing there.
+I could see the game unfold before me and found it relatively easy to keep my opponent quiet while picking up a few possessions.

 It was the vindication I needed.
 Not only had I proved to myself that I could play I had won the faith of a coach.